What are the different types of knee injections for bone on bone knees

 You can delay knee replacement realistically for about 11 months with hyaluronic acid injections

 In September 2020, a study in the journal American Health and Drug Benefits,(14) assessed the value of intra-articular hyaluronic acid injections monetarily.
-This is a side about way to determine the effectiveness of the treatment.
+This is a way to determine the effectiveness of the treatment.
 This is what the study said:

 Although limiting hyaluronic acid use may reduce knee osteoarthritis-related costs, in this study hyaluronic acid injection only comprised a small fraction of the overall costs related to knee osteoarthritis.
-Among patients who had knee replacement, those who received treatment with hyaluronic acid had surgery delayed by an average of 10.7 months.
+Among patients who had a knee replacement, those who received treatment with hyaluronic acid had surgery delayed by an average of 10.7 months.